develephant/coronium-core-docs/docs-src/docs/index.md

 Use the __Coronium Core__ client-side plugin api for most tasks without ever writing a line of code on the server.
 When you need to take it to the next level, create custom server-side apis with Lua for complex data driven applications.

-With the __Coronium Core__ all-in-one server, you own and control your data, with an easy to use, custom built solution for Corona developers.
+With the __Coronium Core__ all-in-one server, you own and control your data, with an easy to use custom built solution for Corona developers.

 __Coronium Core__ is available for installation as a __[DigitalOcean](install/digitalocean)__ droplet or __[Amazon EC2](install/ec2)__ instance.